AMReX-Astro/workflow/sphinx_docs/source/olcf-workflow.rst

 Writting a Job Script:
 ^^^^^^^^^^^^^^^^^^^^^^

-In order to make our life easier, instead of submitting an allocation command line, loading the modules and threads, and writing another command line to submit our jobs, we can make an script to pack all these command into one executable ``.sh`` file, that can be submitted via ``bsub`` just once.
+In order to make our life easier, instead of submitting an allocation command line, loading the modules, setting the threads/MPI process, and writing another command line to submit our jobs, we can make an script to pack all these command into one executable ``.sh`` file, that can be submitted via ``bsub`` just once.

 We start our job script, summoning the shell with the statement ``!/bin/bash``.
 Then we add the ``bsub`` allocations flags, starting with ``#BSUB`` as follows: